mworks/mworks/doc/guide/running.rst

 If you need to edit either setting, quit and re-open MWServer after making your changes.

-MWClient
-^^^^^^^^
+iOS
+"""

+On iOS, the server application is called *MWorks*.
+To launch the app, tap its icon.

+After launching, the app displays its current listening address and port.
+The listening address is set by the operating system, but you can change the listening port in the "MWorks" section of the system *Settings* app.

+Client
+^^^^^^

+The client application is called *MWClient*.
+It is available only on macOS, but it can connect to servers running on both iOS and macOS.

 To launch MWClient, navigate to the system-level *Applications* folder, and double click the red monkey icon.
 After the application launches, click the red circle with the white *X* next to the words "No connection".

-In the panel that opens, you must enter the network address and port for MWServer.
-Enter or verify the following values:
+In the panel that opens, you must enter the network address and port for the server.
+If the server is running on macOS, enter or verify the following values:

 * Address: localhost
 * Port: 19989

+If the server is running on iOS, enter the listening address and port reported by the *MWorks* app.

 Next, click the *Connect* button.
-The red circle with an *X* should change in to a green circle with a white check mark, and "No connection" should be replaced with the name of the MWServer instance.
+The red circle with an *X* should change in to a green circle with a white check mark, and "No connection" should be replaced with the name of the server instance.

-MWClient is now connected to MWServer and is ready to load and run an experiment.
+The client is now connected to the server, and you are ready to load and run an experiment.

 Loading the Experiment